 - this guidance document which covers choosing the correct monitoring approach

-- monitoring techniques and standards for CEMS and automated batch samplers
+- standards for CEMS and automated batch samplers

 - monitoring techniques and standards for periodic monitoring

-- M1 sampling requirements for stack emission monitoring which covers the sampling and safety requirements
+- M1 sampling requirements for stack emission monitoring which covers the sampling requirements

 International standard EN ISO/IEC 17025 covers the competence of testing laboratories.
 It describes the general requirements laboratories have to meet to demonstrate that they: